NaincyGupta/SDETInterviewPrep/Testing/API automation.md

 It allows clients to request exactly the data they need, preventing over-fetching or under-fetching of data.
 GraphQL APIs typically expose a single endpoint, and clients send queries to retrieve specific data, mutations to modify data, and subscriptions for real-time updates.

+Main Characteristics:

+Strongly Typed: GraphQL APIs are strongly typed, which means that each field has a specific data type.
+This makes it easier to validate and handle data on the client and server sides.

+Query Language: GraphQL has its own query language that allows clients to specify exactly what data they need.
+This reduces over-fetching of data and improves performance.

+Single Endpoint: GraphQL APIs have a single endpoint, which means that clients can fetch all the data they need from a single request.

+Declarative: GraphQL APIs are declarative, which means that clients specify what they want, not how to get it.
+This allows for more efficient and flexible data fetching.

+Schema-Driven: GraphQL APIs are schema-driven, which means that the schema defines the structure of the data and the available queries and mutations.
+This makes it easier for developers to understand and work with the API.

 https://dev.to/pragativerma18/a-guide-to-the-most-popular-types-of-apis-rest-soap-graphql-and-grpc-4ail

 ---